Comparison of Star Trek and Star Wars: Abrams era

-Abrams also was heavily criticized for white-washing the classic Star Trek character of Khan Noonien Singh, since Khan is an explicitly non-white character in the Star Trek canon (introduced as a Sikh and former ruler of much of eastern Eurasia).
-There have been similar accusations of whitewashing by fans and American Sikhs, who were hoping for an actor from their community to be cast in such a feature role, villain or not, with Star Trek: Voyager actor Garrett Wang tweeting "The casting of Cumberbatch was a mistake on the part of the producers.
+Abrams has faced criticism from fans for decisions made in the Star Trek franchise as well.
+For instance, Abrams was criticized for casting the classic Star Trek character of Khan Noonien Singh, who was Sikh and a former ruler of much of Eastern Eurasia in the original series, to a non-Sikh character in Star Trek Into Darkness.
+In Star Trek Into Darkness, Khan is played by Londoner Benedict Cumberbatch, whom some perceived as replacing an explicitly non-white character in the Star Trek canon with a light-skinned European actor, something that had been termed whitewashing by some.
+American Sikhs, who were hoping for an actor from their community to be cast in such a feature role, villain or not.
+Star Trek: Voyager actor Garrett Wang stated, "The casting of Cumberbatch was a mistake on the part of the producers.
 I am not being critical of the actor or his talent, just the casting".
+George Takei, the original Hikaru Sulu, was also disappointed with the casting, as he thought it would have been better to cast Cumberbatch not as an established villain like Khan but as a new character.

-On Trekmovie.com, co-producer and co-screenwriter Bob Orci addressed Khan's casting: "Basically, as we went through the casting process and we began honing in on the themes of the movie, it became uncomfortable for me to support demonizing anyone of color, particularly any one of Middle Eastern descent or anyone evoking that.
-One of the points of the movie is that we must be careful about the villain within US, not some other race".
+On Trekmovie.com, co-producer and co-screenwriter Bob Orci addressed Khan's casting: "Basically, as we went through the casting process and we began honing in on the themes of the movie, it became uncomfortable for me to support demonizing anyone of color, particularly anyone of Middle Eastern descent or anyone evoking that.
+One of the points of the movie is that we must be careful about the villain within US, not some other race."
 Abrams addressed some of the film's shortcomings.
-He thought that the dynamic for Kirk and Spock's relationship in the film "wasn’t really clear."
-For keeping the identity of Khan, a secret prior to the film's release, Abrams felt he "was trying to preserve the fun for the audience, and not just tell them something that the characters don’t learn for 45 minutes into the movie, so the audience wouldn’t be so ahead of it."
+He thought that the dynamic of Kirk and Spock's relationship in the film "wasn't really clear."
+For keeping the identity of Khan a secret before the film's release, Abrams felt he "was trying to preserve the fun for the audience, and not just tell them something that the characters don't learn for 45 minutes into the movie, so the audience wouldn't be so ahead of it."
 In the end, Abrams recognized that "there were certain things I was unsure of....
-Any movie...has a fundamental conversation happening during it.
-And [for Into Darkness,] I didn’t have it....
-[The problems with the plot] was not anyone’s fault but mine, or, frankly, anyone’s problem but mine.
+Any movie ... has a fundamental conversation happening during it.
+And [for Into Darkness,] I didn't have it....
+[The problems with the plot] was not anyone's fault but mine, or, frankly, anyone's problem but mine.
 [The script] was a little bit of a collection of scenes that were written by my friends....
 And yet, I found myself frustrated by my choices, and unable to hang my hat on an undeniable thread of the main story.
 So, then I found myself on that movie basically tap-dancing as well as I could to try and make the sequences as entertaining as possible....
-I would never say that I don’t think that the movie ended up working.
-But I feel like it didn’t work as well as it could have had I made some better decisions before we started shooting."
+I would never say that I don't think that the movie ended up working.
+But I feel like it didn't work as well as it could have had I made some better decisions before we started shooting."